RTippin/messenger/docs/ChatBots.md

 **`unique`, `match`, and `triggers` are optional overrides.**

-- `alias` Used to locate and attach your handler to a bot.
+- `alias [string]` Used to locate and attach your handler to a bot.
-- `description` The description of your bot handler, typically what it does.
+- `description [string]` The description of your bot handler, typically what it does.
-- `name` The name of your bot handler.
+- `name [string]` The name of your bot handler.
-- `unique (optional)` When set and true, the handler may only be used once across all bots in a thread.
+- `unique (optional) [bool]` When set and true, the handler may only be used once across all bots in a thread.
-- `triggers (optional)` Overrides allowing the end user to set the triggers.
+- `triggers (optional)  [array]` Overrides allowing the end user to set the triggers.
 Only the given trigger(s) will be used.
-Separate multiple via the pipe (|) or use an array.
+Use a single array of all trigger words.
-- `match (optional)` Overrides allowing end user to select matching method.
+- `match (optional) [string]` Overrides allowing end user to select matching method.

 ---